-There are currently three model series running on Berlin's S-Bahn railways: one of them is the 480 series.
-Due to the positioning of a driver's cab at both ends of a quarter-train, the 480-series is particularly flexible in usage.
+There are currently three production series running on Berlin's S-Bahn railways: one of them is the 480 series.
+Due to the positioning of a driver's cab at both ends of a quarter-train, the 480 series is particularly flexible in usage.

 The 480 series was commissioned after the Berliner Verkehrsbetriebe (BVG) (1984) had taken over the operating rights for the West Berlin S-Bahn from the German Reichsbahn.
 From 1990, 45 quarter-trains were delivered.
 A second delivery in 1993 and 1994 increased the stock by 40 quarter-trains.